matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 The client  adds a `party_id` field containing this ID to the top-level of the content of all VoIP events it sends on the call, including `m.call.invite`.
-Clients use this to identify remote echo of their own events, since a user may now call themselves, they can no longer ignore events from their own user.
+Clients use this to identify remote echo of their own
+events: since a user may now call themselves, they can no longer ignore events from their own user.
 This field also identifies different answers sent by different clients to an invite, and matches `m.call.candidates` events to their respective answer/invite.